 Replacement Cost allows for the replacement of items that are not obsolete, or impossible to replace.
 The terms and conditions of this kind of coverage require you to replace the item before getting the full settlement.
 This means you may receive half of the amount you need to replace the item, and only get the remainder once you provide the proof it has been replaced.
 If you choose not to replace, then you get Actual Cash Value.

 Replacement Cost of rebuilding your home is based on the insured value of the home.
 In the case of the building insurance, if you have insured your home to value, some insurance companies also offer extended replacement cost coverage if the actual cost of reconstruction exceeds the insured building value amount.

-Replacement Cost With a Cash Out Option is a higher end insurance option and usually is only available for high valued homes or specialized policies that understandably cost more.
-Among this type of high-end policy's advantages, the cash out option provides its clients with a lot of flexibility because it is one of the only types of payout that will allow full replacement cash value, with no obligation to replace and the potential of a check in hand.
+Replacement Cost With a Cash Out Option is a higher end insurance option and usually is only available for high valued homes or specialized policies.
+The cash out option provides a lot of flexibility because it is one of the only types of payout that will allow full replacement cash value, with no obligation to replace and a check in hand.

 Does a Deductible Apply in a Disaster Claim?

 Some insurance companies may waive the deductible in a major loss if the loss exceeds a certain amount of damage.
 If you do find out you have to pay a deductible, you may have to pay it before work begins on your home.

 Ask your insurance representative how your deductible will work before a claim, as well as if there is a waiver of the deductible clause in your policy so that you know exactly what to expect.

 Some insurance companies also allow for one deductible, instead of two, if you insure your home and car together.